 - Sore throat (from gonorrhea in the throat)

 - Pain, discharge, and bleeding from the anus (from gonorrhea in the anus)

 - Redness, itching, or discharge of the eyes (from gonorrhea in the eye)

 - Joint swelling and skin rash (from gonorrhea in the joints and in the blood)

 Your health care provider can diagnose gonorrhea by testing a urine sample or a swab of the affected area (penis, vagina, cervix, anus, throat, and/or eye).
 It’s important to get tested so your health care provider can tell you whether you have gonorrhea, another STI, or negative results.

 Is there a cure for gonorrhea?

-Yes.
+YES.
 Gonorrhea infection is treated with antibiotics prescribed by your health care provider.
 The usual dose for uncomplicated infections of the throat, urethra, or rectum is just one dose of two antibiotics: a shot of ceftriaxone, plus azithromycin, which is taken by mouth.
-If you treat gonorrhea early, it is usually cured with antibiotics In recent years, the bacteria that causes gonorrhea has become resistant to some antibiotics (this means the drug no longer causes the bacteria to die).
+If you treat gonorrhea early, it is usually cured with antibiotics.
+In recent years, bacteria that causes gonorrhea has become resistant to some antibiotics (the drug no longer kills the bacteria).
 This means it is even more important for people infected to take all of their medicine on time.
 The earlier gonorrhea is treated, the easier it is to cure.
 If the infection goes untreated, it can spread and cause a more serious infection, which will need a longer course of antibiotics.
 You may even need to be hospitalized to treat the infection.